Published:

 Built-in Mechanisms for Disaster Recovery in Microsoft 365

-Microsoft 365 includes built-in backup and retention mechanisms up to a certain extent to help organizations protect their data and ensure business continuity.
-These features are designed to prevent data loss, recover deleted items, and comply with minimum regulatory requirements.
+Microsoft 365 includes built-in backup and retention mechanisms.
+While not comprehensive, they do to a certain extent help organizations protect their data and ensure business continuity.
+These features are designed to prevent data loss, recover deleted items and enable rapid data recovery, and comply with minimum regulatory requirements.
 However, they also come with several limitations that prevent them from serving as a full-fledged backup and recovery solution.
 For example:

 • Data Replication: Microsoft 365 uses data replication across multiple geographically distributed data centers, which helps protect against hardware failures, power outages, and other site-level issues.
 However, this is not a true backup solution, as it does not allow for point-in-time recovery of data in case of accidental deletions or data corruption.